 Directors have a legal duty to tell other directors of “material personal interests”.
-This article discusses rules governing disclosure of, and voting on matters involving material personal and provides guidance on how to assess a material personal interest.
+This article discusses rules governing disclosure of, and voting on matters involving material personal interests and provides guidance on how to assess a material personal interest.

 The Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth) (CATSI Act) sets out important legal duties that directors must comply with, commonly referred to as “directors’ duties”.
 These duties have their origins in decisions made by judges over many years recognising that where there is a special relationship of trust, confidence and reliance, there should be a legal duty (“fiduciary duty”) to put the best interest of others first.